What Is a Pension Plan, and Should I Have One?

 Is a Pension Plan a Good Option?

-Overall, it’s most important to understand the specific details related to your plan.
-Most employers will offer an annual workshop on the plan or go over the specifics of the plan during orientation.
-If you are unsure of the type of plan that you are getting, your employer match, or anything else pertaining to the plan, talk to a human resource representative at your company.
+If you participate in a pension plan, understand the specific details related to your plan.
+Employers often host workshops on what the plan offers or go over the specifics of the plan during orientation.
+If you are unsure of the plan that you are getting, your employer match, or anything else pertaining to the plan, talk to a human resource representative at your organization.

 Updated by Rachel Morgan Cautero.

 U.S. Department of Labor.
 "Retirement Plans Benefits and Savings."
 Accessed Feb.
 5, 2020.